 Why Dogs Lick People

-Maybe your dog is bored or lonely.
-There you are and he wants your attention.
+Attention-Seeking: Licking behavior that starts as affection often gets reinforced by a person's reaction: laughing, smiling, petting, etc. Maybe your dog is bored or lonely.
+There you are and it wants your attention.
 Even negative attention can encourage licking.
-When a dog seeks attention, he will generally be reinforced by any kind of attention, even the negative type.
-Pushing him away, saying "no" or even punishing him still means you're not ignoring him.
+When a dog is seeking attention, it will feel rewarded by any kind of attention, even the negative type.
+Pushing it away, saying "no," or even punishing it still means you're not ignoring it.
+This can encourage licking.

 Is It Safe for Dogs to Lick You?

 It's usually relatively harmless to let your dog lick you.
 However, don't believe the old myth that dogs' mouths are cleaner than humans' mouths.
 Dogs' mouths contain a lot of natural bacteria, which is part of the reason dog bites are so dangerous.
 However, this bacteria probably won't cause harm unless it gets into an open wound.
 But hey, you might just think it's gross.
 And that's okay.

 How to Get Your Dog to Stop Licking You

 You might think dog kisses are disgusting.
 Or, you might just feel like enough is enough.
 Getting your dog to stop licking you (and others) is usually a matter of denying attention when it does it.
 Stop touching your dog or looking at it.
 Turn your head away.
 Get up and walk away if you need to.
 As soon as the licking stops, reward it with attention, affection, or even treats.
 In time, your dog will usually get the point, that licking is undesired behavior.